Fire Escape Planning – What makes a solid fire escape plan?

 - The Floor Plan and Site Plan of the facility, its Assembly Point and its Emergency Procedures.

-Your team is confident in their roles and responsibilities
+Your team is confident in their roles and responsibilities during a fire or emergency

 Fire emergency training is vital, and could mean the difference between a safe workplace that can resume business right away, and a full blown fire catastrophe.
 The emergency signs & diagrams displayed in your building should merely remind your staff of your evacuation plan, it should never be anybody’s first point of instruction.
 It’s crucial that your team knows and understands your fire escape plan and are aware of their established roles and responsibilities.
 One effective way to do this is by allocating the following key roles to certain staff members: